KNFullStack/Milestone-Project-2/README.md

   * [Code](https://github.com/KNFullStack/Milestone-Project-2#code)
   * [Media](https://github.com/KNFullStack/Milestone-Project-2#media)

-You can find the published website here: [Space Themed Memory Game!](xxxLINK TO PUBLISHED WEBSITE).
+You can find the published website here: [Retro Space Themed Memory Game!](xxxLINK TO PUBLISHED WEBSITE).
 # Introduction

 The project is part of a Full Stack Developer course run by CodeInstitute.
 This is Milestone Project 2.
 This project was to create a fun, interactive memory game for people to pass time with or challenge their friend's and family.

-## Space Themed Memory Game
+## Retro Space Themed Memory Game

 A mockup of the game can be seen below: